Master’s Degree

 Faculty

-Adjunct Faculty, MA Art Business, Online
+Adjunct Faculty, MA in Art Business, Online

 Lawrence S. Motz is an adjunct faculty member at Sotheby's Institute New York.
 Upon graduation from business school, Motz became an institutional emerging markets bond trader and later an investment banker with Prudential Securities, PaineWebber (UBS), and Kaufman Brothers, a boutique investment bank specializing in telecommunications.
 During that time, he also co-founded and served as CFO of eNet China, an early online Internet retailer headquartered in Beijing, China.